rks101/egnet/README.md

 ## dig into DNS

-Dig into DNS and query A (IP Address), SOA (Start of Authority - admin record), NS (name server), MX (mail server), TXT (domain ownership, to prevent mail spam), CNAME (canonical name or alias) records
+Dig into DNS and query A (IP Address), SOA (Start of Authority - admin record), NS (name server), MX (mail server), TXT (domain ownership, to prevent mail spam), CNAME (canonical name or alias) records.
+Pay attention to QUESTION, ANSWER, AUTHORITY, and ADDITIONAL sections in the output of dig.

 Note:- Do not ignore DNS TTL values.
 Sys admin should set DNS TTL values appropriately.
 See a few [DNS TTL basics](https://www.varonis.com/blog/dns-ttl) and [SOA TTL values](https://ns1.com/resources/understanding-ttl-values-in-dns-records).